Great times…shooting Hollywood in the 80’s…

 I started shooting in 1980.

 Do you know Kevin Nealon of “Weeds” previously on Saturday Night Live?
 It was Kevin who gave me my start shooting actors in Hollywood in 1980.
 We lived in the same crazy apartment building and when he found out I was a photographer he sent me to his acting agent to start shooting actors!
 Kevin is a really likeable guy.
-He was the bartender at The Improv in those days, between acting gigs, and was so personable with people.
+Between acting gigs he was the bartender at The Improv and he was so personable.
 I shall forever be grateful to him for my start shooting actors.

 I was so blown away by his agent’s office I took the photo below…which won Popular Photography’s “Day in the Life” for the state of California…1981.